 Doug Fettig, CPA, MBA

 Doug has over two decades of experience as a CPA and finance professional.
-He has the unique ability to understand dentists’ needs and help them grow efficient and profitable practices.
-His insight as a dental CPA allows him to effectively communicate business concepts to dental practices while strategically addressing tax, investment, and retirement planning needs.
-As…
+He has the unique ability to understand dentists’ needs and help them lead their practices using strong business principles.
+His insight as a dental CPA allows him to effectively communicate business concepts to dental practices while strategically addressing tax, investment, and retirement planning…

 - Dental business planning